Skip to main content

 Debt consolidation combines multiple debts into one payment without reducing the total balance.
 Debt settlement negotiates to actually reduce the balance owed.

-Consolidation works when you qualify for a lower interest rate through a personal loan or balance transfer card.
-It simplifies payments and reduces interest costs, but you still owe the full principal.
-Settlement works when the total balance is too large to pay in full and you need the principal itself reduced.
+Consolidation works when a borrower qualifies for a lower interest rate through a personal loan or balance transfer card.
+It simplifies payments and reduces interest costs, but the full principal is still owed.
+Settlement works when the total balance is too large to pay in full and the principal itself needs to be reduced.
 They solve different problems.
-Our counselors help you figure out which one, if either, actually fits your situation.
-See our full guide on debt consolidation options for a deeper comparison.
+See the full guide on debt consolidation options for a deeper comparison.

 Does CuraDebt handle tax debt?